-When they finally did, it wasn't a straightforward matter to insert it into a new installation as the free hosts had modified the SQL tables quite a bit so it took a lot of editing before finally, the new site was fully working on Monday 21 July 2008 at 00:11.
+When they finally did, it wasn't a straightforward matter to insert it into a new installation as the free hosts had modified the SQL database tables quite a bit so it took a lot of editing before finally, the new site was fully working on Monday 21 July 2008 at 00:11.

-It should be pointed out that without gribbli the site probably wouldn't exist now as it was his hard work which enabled the users and post data to be transferred over.
+It should be pointed out that without gribbli the site probably wouldn't exist now as it was his hard work which enabled the member and post data to be transferred over.
 Without him it would have been a blank forum and we would have had to start from scratch again; not an ideal situation for a fledgling site which was struggling to survive as it was.

 Due to the length of time it took to fix all the problems and as the old site had still been running, we lost about 2 days of content once we finally flicked the switch, as the database we had was a few days old by that time.
-Fortunately due to the timing, it was mostly off topic posts and we didn't lose much, if anything from the main motorsport forums as we managed to subsequently recover some of it.
+Fortunately due to the timing, it was mostly off topic posts and we didn't lose much, if anything from the main motorsport forums, as we managed to subsequently recover some of it.
 That made the last post on the old site this post about KERS by McZiderRed.